ekmstudios/portfolio/resume.md

 ### Independent Contractor, Web and Mobile Application Developer, 2009 - 2020
 - Created process flowcharts and infrastructure diagrams.
 Collaborated in writing and editing content for online training programs.
-•	Developed and maintained multiple mobile apps using Swift, Xcode, Kotlin, Android Studio.
+- Developed and maintained multiple mobile apps using Swift, Xcode, Kotlin, Android Studio.
 Also incorporated third party frameworks and RESTful APIs.
-•	Design, develop, and maintain websites and online training programs using PHP, MYSQL, HTML/CSS, and JavaScript.
+- Design, develop, and maintain websites and online training programs using PHP, MYSQL, HTML/CSS, and JavaScript.

-Kaiser Permanente, Application Developer, 2008
+### Kaiser Permanente, Application Developer, 2008
-•	Worked with the marketing and sales department to prototype, design, and develop a new rate-quote reporting system using Adobe Flex, Flash, and ActionScript.
+- Worked with the marketing and sales department to prototype, design, and develop a new rate-quote reporting system using Adobe Flex, Flash, and ActionScript.
-•	Developed and designed a web application using Adobe Flex that enabled Account Managers to manage meeting events with their customers.
+- Developed and designed a web application using Adobe Flex that enabled Account Managers to manage meeting events with their customers.
 The application connected to SalesForce APIs and data.

 ### Additional Experience
-Elsevier, Flash and Elearning Developer, Media Coordinator, 2006-2007 Eagan Mcallister & Associates, Web Developer, 2005 University of Houston at Clear Lake, Web Developer, Houston, TX 2004 RWD Technologies, Inc., Technical Editor/Developer, 2002-2004 Morningstar, Inc., Technical Writer/Web Developer, 1999-2001 Reed & Associates, Ltd., Technical Writer, 1998-1999
+- Elsevier, Flash and Elearning Developer, Media Coordinator, 2006-2007
+- Eagan Mcallister & Associates (contractor for Department of Defense), Web Developer, 2005
+- University of Houston at Clear Lake, Web Developer, Houston, TX 2004
+- RWD Technologies, Inc., Technical Editor/Developer, 2002-2004
+- Morningstar, Inc., Technical Writer/Web Developer, 1999-2001
+= Reed & Associates, Ltd., Technical Writer, 1998-1999

 ### Additional Accomplishments
-•	Wrote technical documentation that included the following: service manuals; installation, user, and system administrator guides; training materials; and lockout/tagout procedures to satisfy OSHA requirements.
+- Wrote technical documentation that included the following: service manuals; installation, user, and system administrator guides; training materials; and lockout/tagout procedures to satisfy OSHA requirements.
-•	Developed and maintained interactive eLearning modules using Flash, ActionScript, CSS, JavaScript, XML, PHP, and several graphics, video, and audio editing programs.
+- Developed and maintained interactive eLearning modules using Flash, ActionScript, CSS, JavaScript, XML, PHP, and several graphics, video, and audio editing programs.
-•	Coordinated a team of media developers working remotely to create multiple eLearning courses for a leading publisher.
+- Coordinated a team of media developers working remotely to create multiple eLearning courses for a leading publisher.
-•	Designed, developed, and wrote all documentation for an intranet information site using HTML/CSS, XML, XSL, SQL, ASP, and JavaScript.
+- Designed, developed, and wrote all documentation for an intranet information site using HTML/CSS, XML, XSL, SQL, ASP, and JavaScript.
 The documentation included API documentation, process-flow diagrams, and troubleshooting procedures.
-•	Supported the US Marines with the following tasks:
+- Supported the US Marines with the following tasks:
-•	Developed interactive, computer-based training and web-based training using XML, CSS, Flash, ActionScript, and several graphics programs.
+- Developed interactive, computer-based training and web-based training using XML, CSS, Flash, ActionScript, and several graphics programs.
-•	Developed web applications and web sites using MYSQL and Coldfusion.
+- Developed web applications and web sites using MYSQL and Coldfusion.
-•	Wrote technical documentation, including procedures, requirement documents, and web content.
+- Wrote technical documentation, including procedures, requirement documents, and web content.
-•	Developed an asset inventory database for a leading healthcare manufacturer.
+- Developed an asset inventory database for a leading healthcare manufacturer.

 ## EDUCATION
 Northern Illinois University, DeKalb, IL
 Bachelor of Arts, English

 Illinois State University, Normal, IL
 Bachelor of Science, Social Sciences